xdevplatform/search-tweets-ruby/README.md

   environment: dev
 ```

-For example, if you are working with the enterprise full-archive search API, have an account name of 'ThinkSnow' and a search label of 'prod', the settings should be:
+If you are working with the enterprise full-archive search API, have an account name of 'ThinkSnow' and a search label of 'prod', the settings should be:

 ```
 options: